 Factors to consider

 So knowing exactly the mechanics of how the two types of bathroom scale actually work might not be that useful to be honest, but the ways they function do have an impact on some of the advantages/disadvantages of each.
-Before we talk about the different bathroom scales let’s briefly look at the kinds of things you need to consider.
+Before we talk about the pros and cons of digital and analog bathroom scales let’s briefly look at the kinds of things you need to consider.

 How much time are you willing to spend setting up your scale – do you want to just open the box and get going in 5 minutes?